Arriving in the UK

 Information specifically for current students can be found on our Sharepoint site.

 Frequently Asked Questions

 All prospective international students are also reminded to review advice from their government about travel restrictions.
-The current UK government guidance is not to travel unless necessary, and for most courses, teaching is currently online.

 If you have just arrived, you may need to quarantine for 10 days - please check the government guidance.
 Once in quarantine you should only leave to get food essentials or medical attention.
 You can organise for food to be delivered through websites such as Uber Eats, Deliveroo, and Just Eat; or from supermarkets such as Morrisons, Asda or Tesco which deliver groceries.

 If you can't leave quarantine, are self-isolating because you don't feel well, or haven't been able to arrange for British currency or a British bank account, you can contact the University for support with food by emailing email@example.com

 We can enrol you once you have received your visa and completed your online pre-enrolment.
 Please email your visa to firstname.lastname@example.org and we can then complete your enrolment, giving you full access to online resources so you can begin your course.
 You must send evidence of your visa by the latest start date for your course.

 If you have already arrived in the UK, we will need a copy of your stamped travel visa and the letter you received from the Home Office outlining the details of your visa for our records.
 If you are in the UK and require your BRP, please email email@example.com so we can make relevant arrangements.

 Please see the New Students page for information on how to access your timetable and choose your modules once you have enrolled.

 We will invite you to see our team in-person for ID and document checks once you are in the UK and it is safe to do so.